The Team

 GRADUATE STUDENTS

-Nathan Roberge, PhD Student
+Nathan Roberge, PhD Candidate

 Nathan joined the Burrows lab in 2022 after completing his MSc in Biochemistry at Queen’s University.
 His research is focused on characterizing the regulatory components and bacteriophage-encoded inhibitors of the type 4 pilus extension machinery.
 His research is currently funded by a NSERC CGS-D award.
 In his free time, he enjoys hiking, painting, and cooking.

-Ikram Qaderi, Masters Candidate
+Ikram Qaderi, PhD Candidate

-Veronica Tran, Masters Candidate
+Veronica Tran, PhD Candidate

 UNDERGRADUATE STUDENTS